picodase/picodase.github.io/_pages/about.md

 What I'm reading
 ===
 - Richard Martin, 2017 - Electronic structure: basic theory and practical methods: Helps me build a rigorous understanding of modern quantum simulation, e.g. for theozyme generation and active site analysis)
-- Perry Frey & Adrian Hegeman, 2007 - Enzymatic Reaction Mechanisms: Ultimately, the best enzymes were made by Nature.
+- Perry Frey & Adrian Hegeman, 2007 - Enzymatic Reaction Mechanisms: Ultimately, the best enzymes were made by nature.
 How do natural enzymes function?
 What can we learn from them?
 - Silbey & Bawendi, 2004 - Physical Chemistry: Finishing up this tome from P-chem in undergrad.
+- Shriver, Atkins, & Langford, 1990 - Inorganic Chemistry: I didn't get a chance to take inorganic chem in graduate school.